Slobodan Urošević: Club career

 The following season Urošević played 23 league matches and won the Cup once again as he made five appearances in the competition.
 Urošević was in the Starting lineup for the final game that Partizan won 1–0 against fierce rival Red Star.
 In the UEFA Europa League 2019–20 Group L Urošević played full 90 minutes in all six games against Manchester United, AZ Alkmaar and Astana.
 He netted his first goal for the club on 1 December 2019 in a 2–0 away victory over Mačva, Partizan had the initiative, but there were no real opportunities until the 70th minute, when Urošević scored a goal, after the ball bounced to him after a free kick.
 Urošević failed to win his third Cup Trophy in a row as Partizan was defeated in the final by Vojvodina.

-Since coming to Partizan, the 2021-22 season was the best for Urošević, he played 47 games and scored 7 goals in three competitions.
+Since coming to Partizan, the 2021–22 season was the best for Urošević, he played 47 games and scored 7 goals in three competitions.
+Urošević scored a goal on 4 November 2021 in the fourth round of the UEFA Conference League against Gent.
+Urošević managed to create enough space for himself and fired at the ball.
+It was immediately clear from the trajectory where that shot would end, and the goalkeeper of the Belgian representative, Sinan Bolat, only managed to see it off with a glance.
+In his fourth successive cup final, Urošević scored the equalizer in a 2–1 defeat against Red Star.